jasonnoble/LearningSwiftWorkshop/2_swift_objects.md

 }
 </div>

-Optional binding is a *syntantic sugar* - something that helps us write less code.
+Optional binding is a *syntactic sugar* - something that helps us write less code.

 Before we get to exercises, here's a little something fun for you.
 (NOTE - this is very reckless usage of forced unwrapping.
 You should check values of things like the response from a URL.
 There are a million reasons that could fail.)

+** This was working the other day, but at last inspection it was not... **

 ```swift
 /*